-An interview with the facility PCM indicated there are multiple protective measures that can be taken for staff or PIOCs who express fear of retaliation.
+An interview with the facility PCM confirmed there are multiple protective measures that can be taken for staff or PIOCs who express fear of retaliation.
 For staff, it could include a change of job assignment, shift, or transfer to another facility.
-For PIOCs, it could include a move to unit, change in programming or work assignment, or transfer to another facility.
+For PIOCs, it could include a move to the other wing, a change in programming or work assignment, or transfer to another facility.